asuna-mt/minetest_findbiome/API.md

 Returns `<biomes>, <success>`.

 * `<success>` is `true` on success and `false` on failure.
-* `<biomes>` is a table (a list) containing all registered biomes in alphabetical order, or `nil` in the rare case that no biomes are registered.
+* `<biomes>` is a table.
+  * If there are no errors, it will be a list of all registered biomes, in alphabetical order.
+  * Possible errors: (the message will be the first and only value)
+    * If no biomes are found, it will be `"No biomes."`
+    * If `v6` mapgen is used and `biomeinfo` is not enabled, it will be `"Not supported.
+The “biomeinfo” mod is required for v6 mapgen support!"`
+    * If not all mods have loaded into the world yet, it will be `"Wait until all mods have loaded!"`

 ### Additional notes

 * If the mapgen `v6` is used, this function only works if the mod `biomeinfo` is active, too.
-It will return `nil` if disabled.
 See the `biomeinfo` mod for more information.
-* If there is an error and `nil` is returned, there will be a relevant message in the chat to explain it.
+* The error messages are always sent in English so the API user can check for them.
+It is possible to then use a translator on the returned value before showing it to the player, if that is what is wanted.